Braneloc/ModernCSBridgeUnity/README.md

 ## Usage

-* Every time Unity regenerates its C# project files, the bridge bumps the _LangVersion_ element to latest (currently C# 10 in Unity 6.2+).
+* Every time Unity regenerates its C# project files, the bridge bumps the _LangVersion_ element to latest version of C#.
 No manual action required.

 * Manual stub generation
 Right‑click any folder in the Project window and choose either menu path: